Why Alex Jones is facing trial again over his Sandy Hook ‘hoax’ lies

 Trial Expectations and Significance

-The Connecticut trial, now in its third week, has thus far played out similarly to the Texas trial, including testimony from Jones himself.
+The Connecticut trial, now in its fourth week, has thus far played out similarly to the Texas trial, including testimony from Jones himself.

 As previously noted, Jones' financials are also likely to play a major role in determining whether or not his claims of near-financial collapse are legitimate, and whether or not they matter.